 Youth must be 14-years of age or 13-years of age and have completed the 8th grade to participate in the program.
+All participants must have completed the Kayaking merit badge as a minimum skill level and have currently passed the BSA swimmer test.
 Mature participants strongly encouraged.